andrewchambers/hermes/doc/quick-start/quick-start.md

 Janet is a powerful programming language that lets us create abstractions.
-With a little effort, we can create more powerful ways to define packages, for example, with some janet practice you might be able to create a way to define gnu packages like this:
+With a little effort, we can create more powerful ways to define packages, for example, with some Janet practice you might be able to create a way to define gnu packages like this:

 ```
 (defgnu tar